DZ-TM/Yagpdb.xyz/Commands/Huggies/README.md

-# What does it do?
-The -hug command hugs a user, if no user is mentioned or no user's ID is inputted as the first command argument, it defaults to hugging yourself.
-It saves a database for every time a user gets hugged and a separate database for every time a user hugs someone.
+# Thing Included
+- Includes comments
+- Allows for mentions
+- Saves a count database for how many times a user has been hugged
+- Saves a count database for how many times a user has hugged someone
+- Cute hug gifs/images

 ## Examples
 **-hug**